Thursday, September 20, 2012

 Evenings are cool these days, even though the days are warm and sunny.
 As a consequence, I'm pulling out the soup pot more often.
 I do love soup, and find soup-making a wonderful way to use leftovers and bits and pieces that need using-up.
 I make large pots of soups of all kinds and my husband and I take leftovers for work lunches.

-This soup was developed for a group of recipes I did for "Dr. Neal Barnard's Program for Reversing Heart Disease", which featured recipes that were not only vegan, but also fat-free, high-fiber, and low in salt and sugar, which was a challenge, because I wanted everything to taste yummy and full-bodied, too!
+This soup was developed for a group of recipes I did for the book "Dr. Neal Barnard's Program for Reversing Heart Disease", which featured recipes that were not only vegan, but also fat-free, high-fiber, and low in salt and sugar, which was a challenge, because I wanted everything to taste yummy and full-bodied, too!

 I wanted this soup to showcase time-honored Southern foods and flavors, which not only meld nicely with each other, but are colorful and eye-appealing as well.
 The soup is super fast and easy to make, economical, and very satisfying-- a whole-meal soup which could be accompanied by a scoop of rice in the middle of the soup plate, if you like, or some hot cornbread.
 I hope you enjoy it as much as we do!